Skip a Step! - Cloned

 How Do I Get a Honorary Veteran Driver's License?

-For a spouse of a disabled honorably separated veteran or unmarried surviving spouse of a deceased honorably separated veteran.
+For a spouse of a disabled separated veteran or a surviving spouse (who has not remarried) of a deceased separated veteran.

-- Applicant must be a spouse of a disabled honorably separated veteran of the U.S. Armed Forces who does not have a driver's license or an unmarried surviving spouse of a deceased honorably separated veteran.
+- a spouse of a disabled separated veteran of the U.S. Armed Forces who does not have a driver's license

 - The spouse must be a resident of Georgia at the time of application.

 If taking an Automobile, Motorcycle Skills, or CDL Road Test, don't forget to Schedule a Road Test Appointment.

 Applicants must submit an original Certificate of Eligibility (DS-516B) , approved by the Georgia Department of Veterans Service, upon presentation of their spouse's Armed Forces Separation Papers (DD-214).
 The DS516B must be presented upon initial request for services.
 Please visit the Georgia Department of Veterans Service for more information.

 An unmarried surviving spouse must submit the death certificate to Veterans Services to obtain the Certificate of Eligibility (DS-516B) .